 Most of the trading of these commodities happens on derivatives markets that utilize spot commodities as the underlying assets.
 On the OTC and listed exchanges, forwards, futures, and options on commodities are exchanged.
 Chicago Mercantile Exchange (CME) and the Intercontinental Exchange (ICE) are two such globally renowned exchanges.

 Over the past couple of years, virtual currencies have emerged as an attractive asset class, in which blockchain technology has played a pivotal role.
 The global cryptocurrency markets have grown by leaps and bounds.
-Cryptocurrencies like Bitcoin and Ethereum and other decentralized digital assets are based on blockchain.
+Cryptocurrencies like Bitcoin, Ethereum, and other decentralized digital assets are based on blockchain.
 There are several cryptocurrency tokens available today trading across the globe through various independent online crypto exchanges.
-These exchanges offer digital wallets which traders can use to exchange crypto coins or use conventional currencies.
+These exchanges offer digital wallets where traders can exchange crypto coins or use conventional currencies.

-As the majority of crypto exchanges are centralized platforms, users are exposed to hacks or fraud.
+As most crypto exchanges are centralized platforms, users are exposed to hacks or fraud.
 Decentralized exchanges operating without any central authority are gaining momentum in the crypto market.
 These exchanges enable direct peer-to-peer (P2P) trading of digital currencies without an actual authority for intermediaries to facilitate these transactions.

 The forex market is the largest financial market in the world.
 It handles over $5 trillion in daily transactions, more significant than the combined value of derivatives and the equities market.
 The forex market is decentralized, consisting of an expansive network of computers and intermediaries worldwide.